Kreswell/kreswell.github.io/_posts/APointlessReconstructionOfTheRealNumbers.md

 ### The plan
 This is my first draft of working all of this out on paper.
 Hopefully, if done right, this construction will make a few things clear
 1. Why measurement is inherently probabilistic.
+2. Why the Born rule is the way to handle these probabilities.

 ## The Pointless Topology